PowerPointLabs/PowerPointLabs/doc/CommonTraps.md

 1. Some Office APIs are not supported for Office 2010, e.g. `MergeShape`.
 When developing, special attention needs to be given to APIs available for Office 2010

 1. Some Office APIs may not work correctly, e.g. `WindowBeforeDoubleClick` event.
-You may have to use a workaround
+You may have to use a workaround.
+Be sure to include a short comment in the code if a non-conventional workaround is used

 1. When a shape is rotated, its position attributes, i.e. `left` and `top`, will always return the value when its rotation angle is at zero.
 Thus to get the rotated position, you may calculate it using its [rotation matrix](http://en.wikipedia.org/wiki/Rotation_matrix)